Usually when we meditate we do not have a specific goal or intention. We meditate simply to observe, rather than to

 - Continue meditating in this way for at least ten minutes.
 This will train your mind to achieve your goals.

-Intention-setting meditation can help us to focus the mind on one thing and remind us of our goals.
-This can be truly helpful because it focuses all our energy on one thing: our intention.
+Intention-setting meditation can help us to focus the mind on one thing, get motivated, and remind us of our goals.
+This can be truly helpful because it concentrates out energy on the singular task we are working on.

-I’ve used this technique for many different students in my online meditation lessons.
+I’ve used this technique for many different students in my meditation lessons.
 With this method, I’ve helped people to find confidence, cultivate love, lose weight, and achieve some truly wonderful things.
 I hope you find it helpful.